Professor Keith Potter

 In 2010-13, he collaborated with colleagues from the Departments of Computing and Psychology at Goldsmiths, and from the Department of Electronic Engineering at Queen Mary College, University of London, on a project on information and neural dynamics in the perception of musical structure, including particular reference to minimalist musical compositions.
-Outcomes of this collaborative project, involving music by Glass as well as Reich, have recently been published in Music and/as Process (Cambridge Scholars Publishing) and the journal, Time and Time Perception.
-Papers and articles from this project are still appearing in various journals: see also Publications, below.
+Outcomes of this collaborative project, involving music by Glass as well as Reich, were published in Music and/as Process (Cambridge Scholars Publishing) and the journal, Time and Time Perception: see also Publications, below.

 Keith Potter’s own recent conference and seminar papers have focused mainly on Reich.
 These include presentations on Drumming (Paul Sacher Stiftung, Basel, Switzerland, 2010); on It’s Gonna Rain, with John Pymm (Fifth Biennial International Conference on Music Since 1900 at the University of Lancaster, and the Third Biennial International Conference on Music and Minimalism at the University of Leuven, Belgium, both 2011; Cardiff University, Wales, 2013; and Goldsmiths, 2014); on Triple Quartet (Fourth Biennial International Conference on Music and Minimalism at California State University at Long Beach, 2013; and at the conference, “Tonality Since 1950”, at the University of Basel, Switzerland, 2014); a keynote lecture on Reich reception (for a Study Day at King’s Place, London organised by the Society for Minimalist Music, 2015); Music for 18 Musicians (Fifth Biennial International Conference on Music and Minimalism at the University of Turku and the Sibelius Academy, Helsinki, Finland, 2015; the 52nd Annual Conference of the Royal Musical Association, at the Guildhall School of Music and Drama, London, 2016; and at the conference, “Ligeti: a portrait with Reich and Riley”, at the University of Cluj, Romania, 2018); on Come Out and Three Tales (the opening keynote lecture at the conference, “Minimalism: Location, Aspect, Moment”, at Winchester School of Art/University of Southampton, 2016); and on Tehillim (“What You Need To Know – Steve Reich”, a Study Day at the South Bank Centre, London, 2017).

-Other invited lectures and appearances since 2005 include a paper on aspects of musical minimalism at the Getty Research Institute, Los Angeles, and two lectures on the music of Steve Reich and participation in a roundtable discussion at Carnegie Hall, New York (both 2006); the opening keynote lecture at the First Biennial International Conference on Music and Minimalism at the University of Bangor, Wales, and a pre-concert talk (with Robert Worby) on Philip Glass's Music in Twelve Parts at the Barbican Centre, London (both 2007); a pre-performance interview with the conductor Dennis Russell Davies, at the Barbican Centre, London (2009); papers on Phill Niblock as well as Steve Reich at all the Biennial International Conferences on Music and Minimalism during 2009-15; and a pre-concert talk on John Adams’ music at the Vale of Glamorgan Festival, Wales (2017).
+Other invited lectures and appearances since 2005 include a paper on aspects of musical minimalism at the Getty Research Institute, Los Angeles, and two lectures on the music of Steve Reich and participation in a roundtable discussion at Carnegie Hall, New York (both 2006); the opening keynote lecture at the First Biennial International Conference on Music and Minimalism at the University of Bangor, Wales, and a pre-concert talk (with Robert Worby) on Philip Glass's Music in Twelve Parts at the Barbican Centre, London (both 2007); a pre-performance interview with the conductor Dennis Russell Davies, at the Barbican Centre, London (2009); papers on Phill Niblock as well as Steve Reich at all the Biennial International Conferences on Music and Minimalism during 2009-15; a pre-concert talk on John Adams’ music at the Vale of Glamorgan Festival, Wales (2017); and conference papers on the Dutch composer Simeon ten Holt’s Canto Ostinato, given at Again and Again: Musical Repetition in Aesthetics, Analysis, and Experience at City, University of London, at the Seventh Biennial International Conference on Music and Minimalism at the University of Cardiff, Wales, and at the Eleventh Biennial International Conference on Music Since 1900 at the University of Huddersfield (all 2019).

 In 1989 Keith Potter taught at the University of Redlands, California.
 He developed the pioneering MMus (later MA) in Contemporary Music Studies, which has been offered at Goldsmiths since 1998.
 He was organiser of the Second Biennial International Conference on Twentieth-Century Music (Goldsmiths, 2001) and co-organiser of several other conferences at Goldsmiths, including a one-day event to celebrate and commemorate the British composer Cornelius Cardew (2006), and a one-day conference focusing on the performance of minimalist music (2008).

-From 2004 to 2007, he was a member of Goldsmiths Council.
+From 2004 to 2007, he was Head of the Department of Music and also a member of Goldsmiths Council.
 In 2006-10, he was on the Advisory Council of the Institute of Musical Research in the School of Advanced Study, University of London.
 In 2007-13, he served on the Goldsmiths Honorary Degrees and Fellowships Committee; and in 2011-17, on the Academic Progress Committee.

-Since 1982, he has been a trustee of the Hinrichsen Foundation, also serving on several of its sub-committees, and acting as its Chair (2014-16).
+From 1982 to 2021, he was a trustee of the Hinrichsen Foundation, also serving on several of its sub-committees, and acting as its Chair (2014-16).
 A founding committee member of the Society for Minimalist Music in 2007, he was its Chair during 2011-13.

 Areas of supervision